 - 2013 American and Rim Fires - PM2.5

 Oxygenated Fuels Reports

 The AQMD implements an oxygenated fuels program to reduce wintertime carbon monoxide emissions from motor vehicles.
 The following annual reports summarize the results of the program.

 Residential Wood Use Survey

 Fireplaces, woodstoves, and pellet stoves are significant sources of wintertime air pollution in Washoe County.
 Periodic surveys are conducted to evaluate the effectiveness of AQMD strategies targeting these sources.

-The AQS Data Mart is the best way for the public, researchers, and governmental agencies to access our air quality and meteorological data as well as data from other agencies.
-Users must request, from the EPA, login information using their full name and email to gain access to the database.
+Air Data is the best way for the public, researchers, and governmental agencies to access our air quality from any state, local, or tribal air quality agency.
 Data is typically valid and certified by the middle of the current year for the year prior.
-For example, our 2012 data will be certified by March 31, 2013.
-Other agencies will have 2012 data certified by June 30, 2013.
+This means that all 2018 data from all agencies will be certified by May 1, 2019.